fabiomarcellusdev/Prompture/templates/docs/technical/clean-code-ai.md

 ### Task Focus
 - Work on one feature/task/subtask per session
-- Reference task from `.ai/active-context.md`
+- Reference task from `.ai/active-task-context.md`
 - Avoid multiple tasks in one prompt

-### Session End
-1. Summarize work and decisions
-2. Save to `.ai/archived-summaries/MM-DD-YYYY.md`
-3. Update `.ai/active-context.md`

 ---